A Chiastic Reconfiguration Of Zechariah 1-6

 8 Then the word of the Lord came to me: 9 “The hands of Zerubbabel have laid the foundation of this temple; his hands will also complete it." [b] Then you will know that the Lord Almighty has sent me to you.

-10 “Who dares despise the day of small things, since the seven eyes of the Lord that range throughout the earth will rejoice when they see the plumb line [c] in the hand of Zerubbabel?”
+10 “Who dares despise the day of small things?
+The seven eyes of the Lord that range throughout the earth will rejoice when they see the chosen capstone in the hand of Zerubbabel. [c]”

 11 Then I asked the angel, “What are these two olive trees on the right and the left of the lampstand?”